Pakistan Steel Mill- layoffs in the middle of COVID-19 pandemic

 Contrary to the tall claims made by PTI leadership during the election campaign to revive and reboot the state owned Pakistan Steel Mills (PSM), PTI government has decided to lay off the 9,300 workers of PSM and also to privatise the PSM.
 It seems that PTI government has shun the revival plans of PSM promised by Asad Umer and other leaders.
 In the past, when PML-N government tried to did the same in its tenure then PTI leaders including current prime minister Imran Khan oppose that move.

+This decision of PTI government came as a shock for workers because they were expecting the revival plan to restart the production at PSM.
+They were hoping that PTI government will protect their jobs in the process of revival of PSM.
 More surprising is the timing of this decision.
 The government decision made in the middle of a pandemic which have already made millions of workers unemployed.
 PTI government came into power with the promise of providing employment to millions of people.
 This is the worst time to make such a decision.

 Both the government and ECC (Economic Coordination Council) have a moral responsibility to ensure employees' long-term welfare when the labor sector is already under immense pressure as a result of the COVID-19 crisis.
 Employment and the right to work must take precedence over profits, especially in absence of well-entrenched safety nets and prospect of hyperinflation.
 But government is not seems inoliterested to fulfill its obligation and protect the jobs.